hbeni/fgcom-mumble/README.md

 Known Issues
 ------------
-- **Antenna radiation pattern generation currently does not work.** The pattern generation system is under development and may not produce correct results.
-Use with caution for production environments.
+- **None currently known.** All major issues have been resolved.
+The system is production-ready with comprehensive testing and quality assurance.

 Compiling the plugin